 Fall 2019 Usage

-The Digital Humanities Center will be closed starting Friday, May 17, 2019.
-We anticipate facilities-related closures to extend into the beginning of the Fall 2019 semester.
-Usage requests will not be accepted this summer, including for the Learning Glass One Button Recording Studio and Podcasting Studio.
+The Digital Humanities Center is currently closed for renovations.
+We anticipate this closure extending well into the Fall 2019 semester.
+Usage requests are not currently being accepted, including for the Learning Glass One Button Recording Studio and Podcasting Studio.
 DH instruction requests can be made at any time.
-Questions can be directed to email@example.com.
+Questions can be directed to firstname.lastname@example.org.
 Check back here for more details.

 DH Center Usage Request Policy